Cricket Switzerland: History

 On 1 March 2014 the association was rebranded as Cricket Switzerland.
-The current President of the Cricket Switzerland is Alexander Mackay.
-Elected in 2011, he became the Association's sixth President, succeeding John McKillop, attaining membership of Swiss Olympic at the Sports Parliament in November, 2017.
+The current president of the Cricket Switzerland is Alexander Mackay.
+Elected in 2011, he became the association's sixth president, succeeding John McKillop, attaining membership of Swiss Olympic at the Sports Parliament in November, 2017.

 In October 2020, Cricket Switzerland re-applied for ICC membership.

 Clubs playing in the Cricket Switzerland Premier League

-This is the premier competition of cricket in Switzerland.
-It is played in a 40 over format and the top four teams from each division face off each other in quarterfinals.